sviret/FrameExtractor/README.md

 The final file contains the following trees:

-- **strain** will contain the non-gated data from Hanford and Livingston, both with and without soft injections, whitened.
+- **white** will contain the non-gated data from Hanford and Livingston, both with and without soft injections, whitened.
 - **injections** will contain the global MC truth of the injections.
 - **PSDs**: the PSDs computed over the data, one every 50s by default